 The City of Whitehorse and Yukon Housing Corporation offer incentives and funding opportunities for the development of eligible suites within the Urban Containment Boundary (illustrated in Map 5 of the Official Community Plan).

-The City's Development Incentives Policy provides an incentive up to 100% of the Development Cost Charges (DCCs) for the development of an eligible suite.
-Learn more on the City's Development Incentives Page.
+The City's Housing Development Incentives Policy provides an incentive up to 100% of the Development Cost Charges (DCCs) for the development of an eligible suite.
+Learn more on the City's Housing Development Incentives Page.